gregurco/jobeet-tutorial/docs/days/day-7.md

         pagination: "@KnpPaginator/Pagination/twitter_bootstrap_v3_pagination.html.twig"
 ```

-Notice: don't forget to clear cache after that.
+Notice: don’t forget to clear cache after that.

 Now it should look like that: